 Relationships and Sex Education (RSE)

-If you would like to find out any further information about the curriculum our school if following, please speak to your current class teacher.
+If you would like to find out any further information about the curriculum our school is following, please speak with your child's current class teacher.